About WCS

 Join us in Inspiring Minds and Igniting Hearts!
 For almost 100 years, WCS has been dedicated to nurturing our students, in partnership with families, to make a difference in God’s world.
 Helping students discover who God created them to be is a key role for our faculty.
 If this is your calling as well, we would love to have you join us.
 Our faculty and staff enjoy flexibility, creativity, and collaboration, within our beautiful, safe campus.

-If you would like to apply for a position, please forward a cover letter and resume to Lori Ensom, Finance and Human Resources Director, at lensom@whitinsvillechristian.org.
+If you would like to apply for a position, please reach out to Lori Ensom, Director of Human Resources, at lensom@whitinsvillechristian.org for an application and the salary range.

 All candidates for positions with WCS must be committed to the philosophy and Biblical worldview of Whitinsville Christian School and be able to give expression to this commitment.